 A domain name - the part like

 yujiri.xyz.
 See this wonderful explanation of the Domain Name System if you're not familiar.
 You'll need the nameserver for the TLD (top-level domain) to resolve requests for your domain.
 This does cost money, but barely (I get mine from Namecheap for like $13/year).

 A computer to act as a server.
 It's actually possible to just use a home computer for this, but not necessarily a good idea because it means your website goes down whenever your internet does.
 Your connection may also be too slow to give a good experience to viewers from around the world.

 The easiest way to get a server that avoids those problems is to rent one from a service like Digital Ocean or Amazon EC2.
 This also costs very little (I get mine from Digital Ocean for $5/month).
 Note that these don't give you a Remote Desktop Connection-like interface to your server (although I'm sure there are ways to set up something like that), only SSH access.
 If you don't know what that is but aren't scared off by it, my Unix tutorial track can probably help - the server will be running an open-source Unix-like operating system.
 Be aware that you can use SSH from Windows with PuTTY.

 A web server program to run on the serving machine.
-I use Nginx for this; its configuration is relatively simple (it can do with just a small text file that's mostly default settings) and it supports modern protocols like HTTP 2.0 out of the box.
+I use Nginx for this; its configuration is very simple (it can do with just a small text file that's mostly default settings) and it supports modern protocols like HTTP 2.0 out of the box.

 Something that's not required but that you should get as soon as possible is an HTTPS certificate, so users can connect securely and know that they're connected to the right website.
 (Sites without HTTPS support are also penalized in Google search results.)
 These used to be expensive, but nowadays you can get one from Letsencrypt for free with their Certbot utility.